t-m-e/Argparse/README.md

 ## Rule Strings

-Rule strings are strings that define names of arguments and how many arguments they consume.
-Rule strings take the following format: `:` consumes an argument, whitespace delimits different argument names, and anything else is parsed as an argument string.
+Rule strings are strings that define names of flags and how many arguments they consume.
+Rule strings take the following format: `:` consumes an argument, whitespace delimits different flag names, and anything else is parsed as a flag.
-Example:
-- `-a -b: -c::`
-- `alpha beta: gamma`

 Good thing to note, the Argparse parsing takes argument names literally, so if your argument is input as `-a` then the parser will interpret it as it is input.

 ## Usage